miklevin/MikeLev.in/_posts/2025-12-11-cracking-google-gemini-hidden-20-rpd-free-tier-limit-python.md

 > **Me**: No. I think I'll check if I can now still articleize this using a
 > different model with one of those same keys, haha!

+> **NOTE**: Yep, I was able to publish this article using a same API key but a
+> different model.
+So the all-important rate per day (RPD) quota is on a
+> per-model basis.
+Use it up on one model, switch to the next!

 ---

 ## Book Analysis